RelationalAI/rai-gnns-tutorial/README.md

 # GNN tutorials

-In this repository we include examples of using our Python SDK to train Graph Neural Networks (GNNs) directly on your Snowflake database.
+In this repository, we include tutorials to demonstrate how to use the **RelationalAI Native App**, available through the **Snowflake Marketplace**, to solve business challenges by leveraging our **graph neural networks' predictive reasoning capabilities (GNNs).**